+The decrease in participations purchased from 2018 was due to loan availability for purchase.
 We have no loans sold with recourse, retained subordinated participation interests in loans sold, or interests in pools of subordinated participation interests that are held in lieu of retaining a subordinated participation interest in the loans sold.

 The geographic distribution of loans by county at December 31 follows.
 As previously mentioned we purchase loan participations outside our territory.
-In the following table, the states listed each year comprise the largest volume outside our territory.
-The Other categories comprise the remaining volume outside our territory.
+A majority are included in Other in the following table.